Project Description

 Using VSCode

-While you are welcome to use VSCode for your day-to-day usage, you'll need the Visual Studio/XCode compiler toolchains installed anyway, so you'll want at minimum a Community version of Visual Studio on Windows or a version of XCode on your Mac.
-Since VSCode requires some understanding of how to set up build systems to get it working, we will only help debug VS/XCode issues -- you're on your own if you have issues with your VSCode builds.
+While I won't stop you from using VSCode for your day-to-day usage, you'll need the Visual Studio/XCode compiler toolchains installed anyway, so you'll want at minimum a Community version of Visual Studio on Windows or a version of XCode on your Mac.
+Since VSCode requires some understanding of how to set up build systems to get it working, we will only help debug VS/Rider issues -- you're on your own if you have issues with your VSCode builds.
 This is also true for Linux users.
-While VSCode/Rider are the recommended IDEs for working on Linux, if you're using Linux, you're personally responsible for setting up/managing your compilation toolchain.
+VSCode/Rider are the recommended IDEs for working on Linux, so please use Rider, though if you're using Linux, you're personally responsible for setting up/managing your compilation toolchain and any graphics driver issues you may encounter.

 Project Submissions